In Exercises 29–32, determine the minimum sample size n needed to... | Channels for Pearson+

 Confidence Level (c)

-The confidence level represents the probability that the sample accurately reflects the population parameter within a specified margin of error.
-A confidence level of 0.80, for instance, indicates that if the same sampling procedure were repeated multiple times, approximately 80% of the intervals would contain the true population parameter.
-This concept is essential for understanding the reliability of the estimate.
+The confidence level, denoted as c, represents the probability that the confidence interval will contain the true population parameter.
+A confidence level of 0.95 indicates that if the same population were sampled multiple times, approximately 95% of the calculated confidence intervals would capture the true parameter, reflecting a high degree of certainty in the estimate.

 Recommended video: